 - Click the Find button.
 It searches all fields, including title, author, description, and so on.

 - Once you've retrieved a list of results, look to the left column of "limiters" and scroll to Location.
-Using the Location limiter, Reference -- 1st Floor, you can filter your results to those items in our Reference Collection.
+Using the Location limiter select Reference -- 1st Floor, you can filter your results to those items in our Reference Collection.

 - Click on the book title for more information and a description.
 From here, you may able be to look at the table of contents or view a list of subjects associated with the book.
 Also, note the similar items along the right side.

-- In the middle of the individual book record you will helpful options: Citation, permalink (url link), or print.
+- In the Send to section, in the middle of the item record, you will helpful options: Citation, permalink (url link), or print.

 - Write down the call number.